 Most Helpful Review

-Find out what your peers are saying about IBM Integration Bus vs. webMethods Integration Server and others in ESB.
+Find out what your peers are saying about IBM Integration Bus vs. webMethods Integration Server and other solutions.
+Updated: January 2020.

 It is one of the most stable products which I have seen in the market.

 Easy to understand documentation with a huge list of examples and tutorials.

 A product with good API and EDI components.